PERSPECTIVES 2023

 • Mehdi Elahi (University of Bergen, Norway)

-• Andrés Ferraro (Pandora, USA)
+• Andrés Ferraro (Pandora-SiriusXM, USA)

 • Hanna Hauptmann (Utrecht University, The Netherlands)